 County resource guide

-Autism Resources in Hyde, North Carolina
+Autism Resources in Hyde County, North Carolina

-Local providers
+Local Providers9 providers in Hyde County

 Formal autism evaluations by developmental pediatricians, psychologists, or neuropsychologists.